rtibi/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 Contoso is looking for FT to provide the following for their expansion into North America:

-1. Design a hybrid-cloud architecture that is native Azure end-to-end without the need for hosting the application in a Contoso owned datacenter.
+1. Design a hybrid-cloud architecture that is native Azure end-to-end without the need for hosting the application in a Contoso owned datacenter

-2. The design should ensure that customer data is not stored in the Azure Cloud while also allowing future applications to be easily deployed in Azure with access to custom data regardless of where they are deployed.
+2. The design should ensure that customer data is not stored in the Azure Cloud while also allowing future applications to be easily deployed in Azure with access to custom data regardless of where they are deployed

-3. Deploy the application in a secure manner as to allow for the frontend applications to access the backend customer data.
+3. Deploy the application in a secure manner as to allow for the frontend applications to access the backend customer data

 4. Establish direct connectivity from the new regional headquarters in Dallas to the deployments.
-This will allow communication with existing systems and reporting until the rest of Contoso's services are moved to Azure in the future.
+This will allow communication with existing systems and reporting until the rest of Contoso's services are moved to Azure in the future

-5. Allow for a consistent application deployment model using Azure ARM templates and CI/CD.
+5. Allow for a consistent application deployment model using Azure ARM templates and CI/CD

-6. Detail the taxonomy that will be leveraged for the hybrid-cloud including the Resource Providers (RP) This includes tenants, regions, subscriptions, offers, plans, services and quota.
+6. Detail the taxonomy that will be leveraged for the hybrid-cloud including the Resource Providers (RP) This includes tenants, regions, subscriptions, offers, plans, services and quota

 ### Customer objections

-1. The Mortgage SQL DB cannot be hosted in the public cloud.
+1. The Mortgage SQL DB cannot be hosted in the public cloud

-2. Contoso staff is already stretched thin, so minimizing patching of systems and day-to-day management is very important.
+2. Contoso staff is already stretched thin, so minimizing patching of systems and day-to-day management is very important

 3. The developer team acknowledges that the existing application architecture is designed for running on Windows Virtual Machines, but PaaS is the future they envision.
 How can they move this application forward?